komodorio/docs/docs/Integrations/MicrosoftTeams.md

 5. Enter the channel name that you would like to post to (starting with @. "@channel" for example)
 6. Retrieve the webhook URL from Teams using the on screen instructions:
 	1. Navigate to the channel where you want to add the webhook and select (•••) More Options from the top navigation bar.
 	2. Choose  **Connectors**  from the drop-down menu and search for Incoming Webhook.
-	3. Select the  **Configure**  button, provide a name, and, optionally, upload an image avatar for your webhook.
+	3. Select the  **Configure**  button, provide a name, and optionally, upload an image avatar for your webhook.
 	4. The dialog window will present a unique URL that will map to the channel.
 Make sure that you copy and paste the URL into the "webhook URL" field.

 <p align="center">